na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list**

+Booker learning to fly

+Togetic cleaning the storage room

+Waiting room outside the clinic.
+Feat.
+Artist's choice injured pokemon

+Percival perched on the guild diligently

+A few 2nd wave mons sitting together at a dinner table

+Chespin lifting Minun with his vines to pick an apple from a tree

 Phanpy and friends in winter outfit (in progress)

 Phanpy and friends at the blue claw inn